The Dynamic Data Center: 10 Keys to Designing for Flexibility

 - Tall, wide doorways: needed to move racks in and out of the facility, as well as to support future infrastructure move, add and change work.

-- Minimal number of interior columns: allows for flexibility in design and optimized space planning.
+- A minimal number of interior columns: allows for flexibility in design and optimized space planning.
 The fewer the columns, the more racks can be housed in the same space.

 - Large power feeds from the utility, preferably from renewable sources: provide the ability to scale and support growing future electrical loads.